MAPF-Competition/Start-Kit/Prepare_Your_Submission.md

 inc/MAPFPlanner.h, src/MAPFPlanner.cpp, inc/Entry.h, src/Entry.cpp
 ```

-### Compute command for your robots
-- Plan command in the scheduler
-to do

-- Plan command in the planner
-At every timestep, we will ask your planner to compute the next valid action for each robot subject to a given `time_limit` in ms. The `time_limit` is given as an input parameter to the `compute()` function of `entry.cpp`, which is then passed to `TaskScheduler::plan()` and `MAPFPlanner::plan()`.
-Note that, for `TaskScheduler::plan()` and `MAPFPlanner::plan()` the start time of the current timestep begins at `env->plan_start_time`, indicating the scheduler and the planner should return actions before `env->plan_start_time` plus `time_limit` ms. This is a soft limit, which means if you do not return actions before the `time_limit` elapses, the simulator will continue, and all robots will wait in place until the next planning episode.

-At the end of each planning episode, you return one command per robot to the simulator environment.
-The commands are written into the `actions` vector, which is the input parameter of `plan()` function.
-The command for robot `i` is a valid `Action` at position `actions[i]` in the vector.

-For more details, read the interface implementation in `src/MAPFPlanner.cpp`, `inc/MAPFPlanner.h`, `src/TaskScheduler.cpp`, `src/TaskScheduler.h`, and `inc/SharedEnv.h`.

 ## Build

 Once you implement your planner, you need to compile your submission for local testing and evaluation.